Yuhan-Fei/SMRTnet/README.md

 Users can use do_benchmark or do_test to run the data.

 ### :pushpin: Datasets for inference:
+The benchmark datasets for SMRTnet is available in the data folder: `MYC_IRES.txt` and `MYC_RIBOTAC.txt`

 The length of RNA should ≥31nt, and the sequence length should equal to the structure length.
 Data are split by tab and ignore the first header row.